dusk-network/dusk-protocol/consensus/chain-management/README.md

    1. *MakeChainFinal*$()$

 #### *HasRollingFinality*
-*HasRollingFinality* outputs true if the last $RollingFinality$ are all Attested and false otherwise.
+This procedure outputs true if the last $RollingFinality$ are all Attested and false otherwise.

 ***Procedure***
 $\textit{HasRollingFinality}():$